einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 1. **Study video tutorials, slides, readings, and other assigned materials ahead of class.** Come prepared with clarifying questions.
 2. We will devote the majority of our class time to demonstrating and creating, and therefore **we will be unable to present videos, slides, and readings in class.** Familiarize yourself with this background content beforehand so that you are not lost.
 Most likely, we will not reference at least some of these materials directly during our class session.
 3. Additionally, it is strongly encouraged that you **consult the recommended software documentation resources**.
 These provide context and will deepen your understanding as you build your own systems and creative tools.

+#### 3.2.1 Workload Expectations

+At Bates College, 1 course credit is equivalent to approximately 180 hours of total academic work over a semester.
+This includes both class time and independent work.
+Since this course meets for 4 hours each week, students should expect to spend an average of **8–11 additional hours** on a combination of assigned and project work, readings, listening, and other assignments or preparation each week.
+This guideline ensures the course meets federal and college standards while supporting your progress through consistent engagement inside and outside of class.

 ### 3.3 Communication